Amazon basin: Indigenous peoples

-Many tribal groups live in the Amazon Basin, often in relative isolation.
-It is estimated 400 or more tribal groups have lived in the Amazon Basin for hundreds of years with their own culture, language, and lifestyle.
-Today total population of Amazon basin is 1.5 million distributed.
+Many tribal groups live in the Amazon basin, often in relative isolation.
+It is estimated 400 or more tribal groups have lived in the Amazon basin for hundreds of years with their own culture, language, and lifestyle.
+The total population of Amazon basin is estimated at 1.5 million distributed people.
 There are an estimated 100 uncontacted tribal groups.

 The largest organization fighting for the indigenous peoples in this area is COICA.
 It is a supra organization encompassing all indigenous rights organizations working in the Amazon basin area, and covers the people living in several countries.

 River commerce

 The river is the principal path of transportation for people and produce in the regions, with transport ranging from balsa rafts and dugout canoes to hand built wooden river craft and modern steel hulled craft.